The Tucson Festival of Books is back! Here's what to know about this year's in-person event

 Authors and books

-The Tucson Festival of Books brings renowned authors of almost every genre from around the U.S. to the Old Pueblo for a weekend filled with all things books — chatting about books, signing books and even picking up a few books before authors jet off on their next adventure.
+The Tucson Festival of Books brings renowned authors of almost every genre from around the U.S. to the Old Pueblo for a weekend filled with all things books — talks, signings and sales.

 This year’s event includes 267 presenting authors representing over 15 different genres and 268 events throughout 31 venues during the two-day festival, according to Bill Finley, the festival's coordinating chair of the book and author committee.